-A statement for RESPOND. and SEEING THE ELEPHANT
+A statement for RESPOND. and UNDER BLUE

 Within in the past decade, intent has never been more scrutinized.
 Propaganda has slowly evolved into a nuanced being, encompassing charged spaces, placing shrouds over those easily persuaded or tired of questioning.